kridel-lab/Kridel-Lab-Website/Team.md

 ### Clinical Research Fellow

-**Lourdes Calvente, MD**
+**Ho-Young Yhim, MD**

-Lourdes is a fully trained hematologist from Barcelona, Spain.
-She has recently completed a lymphoma fellowship at the Princess Margaret Cancer Centre and has joined the lab part-time.
-Lourdes focuses on outcome prediction in follicular lymphoma and relapsed lymphoid malignancies.
+Ho-Young is a fully trained hematologist from South Korea.
+He is spending a year in Toronto and has joined the lab to learn about translational lymphoma research while continuing his studies to understand how FDG-PET scans allow to refine prognosis in lymphoma.